jonly03/Gooddlistory/README.md

 ## [Today in Google Doodles history](https://jonly03.github.io/today-in-google-doodles-history/)
 [Go back in Google Doodles history and get doodles for any date.](https://jonly03.github.io/today-in-google-doodles-history/)

-# Note: To get it to work in Chrome, Add [the Allow-Control-Allow-Origin: * extension](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en) to Chrome and enable it.
+# Note: Add [the Allow-Control-Allow-Origin: * Chrome extension](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en) and enable it to get the page to work.
 Otherwise you will get a `No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'null' is therefore not allowed access.` error.

 According to [wikipedia](https://en.wikipedia.org/wiki/Google_Doodle), Google Doodles history starts on 1998/8/30 when Google's founders, Larry Page and Sergey Brin, designed the first Google Doodle to let Google users at the time that Larry and Sergey were at the Burning Man Festival, just in case the servers crashed :).